thuzarwin/open-data-sprints/docs/project-training.rst

 - Conduct research

  Activities
    - User Interviews - Interview Open data city employees and Data Liaisons
    - User Testing - Team members take a Socrata course and share experiences
-   	- Diary Study - record experiences and thoughts about Socrata Training materials and Socrata Open Data Portal in a journal.
-Also document user experiences while using product.
+   	- Diary Study - Record experiences and thoughts about Socrata Training materials and Socrata Open Data Portal in a journal.
    	- Online Questionnaire - Surveying target users to learn more about thier needs, wants and desires.
    	- Online Custom Course Survey - Survey users to determine Socrata courses they wish to participate in.

+**Week : Research
+**Week : Develop a Strategy
+**Week : Prototype
+**Week : Test
+**Week : Validate

 Success criteria
 ----------------------------------------------